-Now that you have a responsibility of nurturing your bundle of joy, you can relate the adversity that can be done in baby’s growth and development due to stress.
-If mothers are exposed to stress, then it affects the development of baby’s brain and also baby’s memory and learning ability in later life.
+Now that you have the responsibility of nurturing your bundle of joy, you can relate to the adversity that can be done in a baby’s growth and development due to stress.
+If mothers are exposed to stress, then it affects the development of the baby’s brain and also the baby’s memory and learning ability in later life.

 A womb is a very busy place.
 Where earlier doctors used to think that stress has very little or no impact on the development of a fetus, research now has enough proof to claim that babies born to mothers who have been stressed during their pregnancy have been preterm and with low birth weight.

 This claim is supported by the fact that when stressed, your body releases the stress hormones epinephrine and norepinephrine.
 These hormones contracts the blood vessels that supply blood and oxygen to the developing fetus, thus causing low birth weight and premature delivery.

 Increased levels of corticotropin-releasing hormone (CRH) are also produced due to high levels of stress and anxiety.
 CRH regulates the tenure of the pregnancy, and as such can cause premature birth.